Khmer Empire: Relations with regional powers

 Throughout its history, the empire also was involved in series of wars and rivalries with the neighbouring kingdoms of Champa, Tambralinga, and Đại Việt – and later in its history with Siamese Sukhothai and Ayutthaya.
-The Khmer Empire's relations with its eastern neighbor Champa was exceptionally intense, as both sides struggled for domination in the region.
+The Khmer Empire's relations with its eastern neighbour Champa was exceptionally intense, as both sides struggled for domination in the region.
 The Cham fleet raided Angkor in 1177, and in 1203 the Khmer managed to push back and defeat Champa.

 A Khmer soldier (left) fights against his Cham rival (right).
 The bas-reliefs of the Bayon, always depict the Chams as wearing helmets in the shape of a Magnolia champaca flower.

 Arab writers of the 9th and 10th century hardly mention the region for anything other than its perceived backwardness, but they considered the king of Al-Hind (India and Southeast Asia) one of the four great kings in the world.
 The ruler of the Rashtrakuta Dynasty is described as the greatest king of Al-Hind, but even the lesser kings of Al-Hind including the kings of Java, Pagan Burma, and the Khmer kings of Cambodia are invariably depicted by the Arabs as extremely powerful and as being equipped with vast armies of men, horses, and often tens of thousands of elephants.
 They were also known to have been in possession of vast treasures of gold and silver.
 The Khmer rulers established relations with the Chola dynasty of South India.

 The Khmer Empire seems to have maintained contact with Chinese dynasties; spanning from the late Tang period to the Yuan period.
 The relations with the Yuan dynasty was of great historical significance, since it produced The Customs of Cambodia (真臘風土記), an important insight into the Khmer Empire's daily life, culture and society.
 The report was written between 1296 and 1297 by the Yuan diplomat Zhou Daguan, sent by Temür Khan of Yuan dynasty to stay in Angkor.